 Down Dog Yoga This 40-minute class offers a balance of energizing and relaxing yoga poses and sequences aimed to meet the needs of those new to yoga and those with previous experience.
 Please bring a yoga mat (there will be a few extra mats on-hand if needed).

-Opportunities to learn more about a variety of wellness topics are available to all members of the WMed community through bi-monthly Wellness Workshops and monthly Lunch and Learns.
+Opportunities to learn more about a variety of wellness topics are available to all members of the WMed community through bi-monthly Wellness Workshops.
 Below is a list of upcoming offerings with links to register.

 1.5 CE hours are available for each session.
 Please refer to the Wellness calendar for location and registration information.
 Workshops are available to all WMed employees at no cost.